acolomba/blackvuesync/README.md

 download_speed = 20Mbps

 # hours on the timer for every hour of recording
 ratio = dashcam_bitrate / download_speed => 1.1
 ```

 ### Verifying Connectivity

 For illustration purposes, all examples assume that the camera is reachable at the `dashcam.example.net` address.
-A static numerical IP address would work just as well.
+A static numeric IP address would work just as well.

 A quick way to verify that the dashcam is online is by using curl.